Things You Need to Know

 Guidance & Counseling

 Guidance and counseling services are available to every student.
 Students wishing to talk with a counselor should sign up in the guidance office sometime during the day (before school, after lunch, after school, or between classes.)
 Parents are also encouraged to visit the guidance personnel if they wish information concerning their child’s progress in school.
 An appointment is advisable prior to the visit to assure the availability of the counselor or teacher.
 Phone conferences are also welcomed.
+Student Services may be reached at 608-743-6026.

 Homework Assistance / Make-up Work